Business Simulations: Key to Strategy Execution

 - Implementing a new strategy and key performance objectives

 - Accelerating innovation and strategy execution

 - Improving business acumen and financial decision-making

-- Implementing culture change aligned to strategy
+- Implementing culture change

-- Integrating newly merged companies.
+- Integrating newly merged companies

-- Modeling complex value-chains for collaborative cost elimination
+- Modeling complex value-chains for accelerated growth

 Within minutes of being placed in a simulation, users are grappling with issues and decisions that they must make—now.
 A year can be compressed into a day.
 And competition among teams spurs engagement, invention and discovery.